Dobuzi/mapMyWorld/README.md

-# Ball Chaser Robot with Gazebo and ROS
+# Graph SLAM with RTAB Mapping on ROS

 ## Robot Components